xeokit/xeokit-convert/specs/xkt_10_generationNotes.md

   today)
 - geometryIndex

-## 2.4 Make positions of single-use XKTGeometries relative to the center of their XKTTiles, quantize them to their XKTTiles' AABB
+## Step 2.4 Make positions of single-use XKTGeometries relative to the center of their XKTTiles, quantize them to their XKTTiles' AABB

 ````
 With each XKTTile